Mano Thangaraj

-Mano Thangaraj is an Indian Tamil politician from the Dravida Munnetra Kazhagam (DMK).
+Mano Thangaraj is an Indian politician from the Dravida Munnetra Kazhagam (DMK).
 Since May 2016, he has been representing Padmanabhapuram constituency in the Tamil Nadu Legislative Assembly.
-He is also the incumbent Minister of Information Technology and Digital Services Department of Tamil Nadu.
+He is the Minister of Milk and Dairy Development of Tamil Nadu.

-Early life
+Early life and education

-He was born on 1 June 1967 to Thangaraj from Karungal in Kanyakumari district.

-Education

-Mano Thangaraj studied at Nesamony Memorial Christian College (NMCC) (in Marthandam, Kanyakumari), where he was the students union chairman.
-This period marked his interest in politics.

-He obtained an MA in English literature from Annamalai University in May 1997.
+He was born on June 1, 1967, to Thangaraj Nadar from Karungal in Kanyakumari district.
+He completed his schooling at LMS School, Palliyadi, and studied at Nesamony Memorial Christian College (NMCC) (in Marthandam, Kanyakumari), where he served as the student union chairman.
+This period sparked his interest in politics.
+He earned an MA in English literature from Annamalai University in May 1997.

 Activism

 In 1988, he protested against drawing water from the Pechiparai Reservoir for the Koodankulam Nuclear Power Plant (KKNPP).

 Politics

 Civic Body Member (1996-2006)

 He served as the district panchayat chairman from 1996 to 2006.